astronomer/docs/learn/airflow-params.md

 The order of precedence for params, with the first item taking most precedence, is as follows:

-- Params that have been provided for a specific DAG run by a method detailed in [pass params to a DAG run at runtime](#pass-params-to-a-dag-run-at-runtime) as long as the [Airflow config core.dag_run_conf_overrides_params](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.
+- Params that have been provided for a specific DAG run by a method detailed in [pass params to a DAG run at runtime](#pass-params-to-a-dag-run-at-runtime) as long as the [Apache Airflow® config core.dag_run_conf_overrides_params](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.
 - Param defaults that have been defined at the task level.
 - Param defaults that have been defined at the DAG level.